-Most people have never heard of neuroblastoma, a rare type of cancer that almost always occurs in infants and young children.
-It's actually the most common type of cancer in infants, but it's still rare enough that many doctors have never cared for a child with neuroblastoma.
+Most people have never heard of neuroblastoma, a rare type of cancer that almost always affects infants and young children.
+It's actually the most common type of cancer in infants.

 Although neuroblastoma sometimes forms before a child is born, it usually isn't found until later, when the tumor begins to grow and affect the body.
 When neuroblastoma is diagnosed in infancy, the chance of recovery is good.